evgenyneu/evgenii.com/files/2016/08/card_experiment/the_complete_code.md

 ---

-# The source code for the maric card trick
+# The source code for the magic card trick

 This is the complete source code for the [magic card trick](/files/2016/08/card_experiment/).